 What are the different types of risk analysis?

-Often the strategic risk analysis helps in minimizing the future risk probability as well as the damages that may happen.
+Often the strategy helps in minimizing the future risk probability as well as the damages that may happen.
 Now the risk analyses generally can be classified into two different categories.

-In this type of risk analysis, with the help of the simulation process, a risk model is built.
+In this type, with the help of the simulation process, a risk model is built.
 Also, deterministic statistics can also be used so that the numerical values are assigned to the risk.

-Now the inputs are generally the random variables which are fed into the risk model.
+Now the inputs are generally the random variables that are fed into the risk model.
 After this, the model will generate a range of output with respect to the range of corresponding input.